 Junior associates who are about to become partner get screwed because after the sale, they are an employee with no potential for buy in.
-But if their salary gets reduced to $200k from $300-400, what incentive do they have to stay with the current practice?
+But if their salary gets reduced to $200,000 from $300-400,000, what incentive do they have to stay with the current practice?
 They’d probably just go solo and join our thread!
-Or become an associate and maybe have the pattern repeat when they sell to private equity.
+Or become an associate in a different practice and maybe have the pattern repeat when they sell to private equity.

 Which leads me to the final point- PPMCs in the 1990s failed supposedly because they were underfunded, didn’t acquire 100% of the practice, and weren’t as centralized.
 PE today is supposed to be different since it acquires 100% and has more control.